Wall Street protest plans global rally before G20

 They also believe the richest 1 percent of Americans do not pay their fair share in taxes.

-A CNN/ORC International poll of 1,007 Americans, taken between October 14-16 and released on Monday, found that one third had a favorable opinion of the anti-Wall Street protests, 29 percent had an unfavorable opinion, 13 percent had no opinion and 26 percent had never heard of the movement.
+A CNN/ORC International poll of 1,007 Americans, taken between October 14-16 and released on Monday, found that one third had a favourable opinion of the anti-Wall Street protests, 29 percent had an unfavourable opinion, 13 percent had no opinion and 26 percent had never heard of the movement.

 Occupy Wall Street is urging protesters to close their bank accounts and transfer their money to credit unions, a move that is due to culminate with a bank transfer day on November 5.